-6.0 Awareness and Training
+6 Awareness and Training

-- 6.1 The authority recognises that the continuing success of this policy and its general credibility will depend in part on the effectiveness of programmed training and an awareness of elected members and employees throughout the authority. - 6.2 To facilitate this, it is intended that a programme of anti-fraud awareness training in the form of workshops, possibly incorporating interactive means, will be rolled out across the Council.
-There will still be specialist training for certain elected members and employees. - 6.3 Full copies of the anti-fraud and corruption policy and whistleblowing are on the Council's intranet. - 6.4 Key to effective awareness (and deterrence) is a formal and comprehensive system of feedback to provide outcome information to the person who originally referred concerns.
-Whilst confidentiality must be respected (including the Data Protection Act and Human Rights Act provisions) every referral should be concluded and the outcome communicated to the person making the original referral. - 6.5 Anti-fraud services will also maintain management information to show: - How frauds are identified - Which type of frauds were affected - Any patterns or themes detected - New fraud issues highlighted - Prevention measures
+- 6.1 The Council recognises that the continuing success of this policy and its general credibility will depend in part on the effectiveness of programmed training and an awareness of councillors and employees throughout the Council. - 6.2 To facilitate this, anti-fraud awareness training is offered where considered needed.
+There will still be specialist training for certain councillors and employees. - 6.3 Full copies of the counter-fraud and corruption policy and whistleblowing policy are on the intranet. - 6.4 Key to effective awareness (and deterrence) is a formal and comprehensive system of feedback to provide outcome information to the person who originally referred concerns.
+Whilst confidentiality must be respected (including the Data Protection Act and Human Rights Act provisions) every referral should be concluded and the outcome communicated to the person making the original referral.

+- 6.5 Anti-fraud services will also maintain management information to show:

+- How frauds are identified

+- Which type of frauds were affected

+- Any patterns or themes detected

+- New fraud issues highlighted

+- Prevention measures

-7.0 Publicity
+7 Publicity